 In the event that a relationship fails, ENFJs will feel a lot of guilt and take the blame for their failure, but they’ll move on that relationship with relative ease, without looking back.

 ENFJs are likely to follow a schedule for privacy and may be prone to becoming routine.
-For ENFJs, the most important aspect of a sexual encounter is the affirmation of love and affection.
+For ENFJs, the most important aspect of an intimate encounter is the affirmation of love and affection.

 ENFJ as lovers